 We use plagiarism-detection software to check your code against the code from other students.
 It is quite sophisticated and can easily see through variable name changes and formatting differences.
 If you are found in violation of any of the above policies, whether you are the giver or receiver of help, you will receive a zero on the assignment or fail the course (Instructor's decision).
-For further information, visit Academic or Scholarly Dishonesty (Links to an external site.)Links to an external site., or contact the office of Student Conduct and Community Standards (SCCS) at 541-737-3656.
+For further information, visit Academic or Scholarly Dishonesty, or contact the office of Student Conduct and Community Standards (SCCS) at 541-737-3656.